10 mistakes we're making with modern farmhouse decor – and how to get it right,

 7. Overlooking the importance of art

-Still life scenes work particularly well in the kitchen, think fruits and culinary depictions, while bucolic landscapes are another great choice.
+Still life scenes work particularly well in a modern farmhouse kitchen, think fruits and culinary depictions, while bucolic landscapes are another great choice.
 Add them to open shelving for that perfect mix of old meets new.

 8. Covering original features and not using natural materials

-Emma Sims-Hilditch says: 'One way to get this look (if budget allows) is to open up ceilings to expose the rafters and make the most of the height.
-Alternatively, adding materials such as limewashed timber cladding to walls and ceilings can immediately transform a room.'
+Emma Sims-Hilditch says, 'one way to get this look (if budget allows) is to open up ceilings to expose the rafters and make the most of the height.
+Alternatively, adding materials such as lime-washed timber cladding to walls and ceilings can immediately transform a room.'

-From the most intimate reading nook in a coastal cottage to the living room of a rustic mountain home, shiplap is a wonderful farmhouse element that contributes depth and character to any space.'
+From the most intimate reading nook in a coastal cottage to the living room of a rustic mountain home, shiplap is a wonderful farmhouse element that contributes depth and character to any space.

 Treat shiplap like any other wall – don’t be afraid to break it up with windows, doors, and art for visual rest.'

 9. It's all too cluttered

-Keep things contemporary by ensuring your shelves and consoles are dressed simply with only your favourite curated objets and antiques.
-There's no room for dusty knick-knacks here.
+Keep things contemporary by ensuring your shelves and consoles are dressed simply with only your favorite curated objects and antiques – there's no room for dusty knick-knacks here.

 10. Forgetting to add industrial elements

-Comforting and cozy 'farmhouse style' needs to be mixed with another style to add the 'modern' – and industrial features are perfect for this.
+Comforting and cozy farmhouse decor needs to be mixed with another style to add the 'modern' – and industrial decor is perfect for this.

 By Megan Slack • Published